daviddewhurst/daviddewhurst.github.io/blog/2020-01rgr/index.md

 sciences, e.g., firm size and wealth distributions, citation networks, protein phosphorylation, and lung injury.
 We will review the derivation of a continuous-time, continuous-space version of the RGR process and then describe connections with survival theory.
+This article is derived partially from our papers also contains original research.

 If a system evolves according to an RGR process, this means that larger objects (or objects with more money, more distance, and so on) are more